marianadeem755/ReDAC-Real-Time-Disaster-Aid-Coordinator/readme.md

 1. Check the troubleshooting section above
 2. Review error messages in the console
 3. Test individual components using provided test scripts
-4. Contact support team for technical assistance
+4. Contact support team for technical assistanc

-## 📄 License and Legal

-### Open Source License
-This project is released under [Your License Choice] license.
-See LICENSE file for details.

 ### Data Privacy
 - No personal data is stored permanently